 Supporting for guide modeled with zero gaps

 These are a few standards practices.
-These may vary from one consultancy to others.
-Please provide your inputs in the comments section.
+These may vary from one consultancy to another.
+Please provide your input in the comments section.

 Few more articles related to piping supports for you..